 The more specific you get with these personas, the better you will understand who your customers are and what they need from you.
 Ultimately, this enables you to improve your business and enhance email personalization by fulfilling their needs.

-You create customer personas by using a multitude of data.
-Instead of asking a single question, you can group customers using a mix of attributes and actions they take.
+You create customer personas by using a span of data.
+Instead of asking just one question, you can group customers using a combination of actions they take and attributes they have.

 Once complete, your personas might look something like this: